cerner/fhir.cerner.com/content/dstu2/authorization.md

 ### Error Codes ###
 ##### Error URNs for the Authorization Server #####
-* **urn:cerner:error:authorization-server:oauth2:grant:invalid-request** - The authorization request was syntactically invalid
+* **urn:cerner:error:authorization-server:oauth2:grant:invalid-request** - The authorization request was syntactically invalid.
 * **urn:cerner:error:authorization-server:oauth2:grant:unknown-client** - The client application is not registered.
 * **urn:cerner:error:authorization-server:oauth2:grant:invalid-redirect-uri** - The requested redirect URI does not match the one registered for the client application.
+* **urn:cerner:error:authorization-server:oauth2:grant:invalid-redirect-uri-trailing-slash** - The requested redirect URI does not match the one registered for the client application because of a trailing slash at the end of one of the URIs.
-* **urn:cerner:error:authorization-server:oauth:grant:redirect-uri-not-absolute** - The requested or registered redirect URI is not absolute.
+* **urn:cerner:error:authorization-server:oauth2:grant:redirect-uri-not-absolute** - The requested or registered redirect URI is not absolute.
+* **urn:cerner:error:authorization-server:oauth2:grant:redirect-uri-not-registered** - The requested or registered redirect URI is not registered.
 * **urn:cerner:error:authorization-server:oauth2:grant:unknown-tenant** - The client redirect URI was known and valid, but the tenant provided was unknown.
+* **urn:cerner:error:authorization-server:oauth2:grant:tenant-not-configured** - The tenant id was known and valid, but the identity service provider id for the provided persona was not.
 * **urn:cerner:error:authorization-server:oauth2:grant:unauthorized-client-for-tenant** - The client redirect URI was known and valid, but is not authorized for use with the specified tenant.
 * **urn:cerner:error:authorization-server:oauth2:grant:server-error** - The client redirect URI was known and valid, but other fatal errors occurred during processing.
 * **urn:cerner:error:authorization-server:oauth2:grant:unsupported-response-type** - A response type other than "code" was requested.
 * **urn:cerner:error:authorization-server:oauth2:grant:csrf-security-failure** - The CSRF token used in confirming the user's approval was invalid; we will immediately notify the client app that we are unable to satisfy the request.
 * **urn:cerner:error:authorization-server:oauth2:grant:denied-by-server** - The server denied the grant because the client is not authorized for any of the scopes it requested.
 * **urn:cerner:error:authorization-server:oauth2:grant:denied-by-user** - The user denied the grant, either directly, or by choosing to cancel during the authentication process.
+* **urn:cerner:error:authorization-server:oauth2:grant:authorized-representative-server-error** - A server error was received from the authorized representative service.

 * **urn:cerner:error:authorization-server:oauth2:token:unsupported-grant-type** - The grant type is not one supported by this server.
 * **urn:cerner:error:authorization-server:oauth2:token:invalid-redirect-uri** - The URI provided did not match the original request, or is not a valid URI.
 * **urn:cerner:error:authorization-server:oauth2:token:empty-scopes** - The resulting token contains no scopes, either due to unsatisfied constraints specified in the token request, or because the client is no longer authorized for the scopes associated with the refresh token.